leontoddjohnson/prenorns/docs/ide_setup.md

             "lowercase-global"
         ]
     ```
     The `"path/to/norns"` is exactly the path to the *norns* directory we cloned above, and the *lua* folder is specifically that subdirectory.
-You can also add any other paths that contain scripts you want to reference in here, but likely you'll reference those by calling `require`.
+You can also add any other paths that contain scripts you want to reference in here, but likely you'll reference those by calling `require` in your script.

-    As for the disabled diagnostic, I just do that because I don't like squiggly lines all over the place with lowercase function names.
+    As for the disabled `"lowercase-global"` diagnostic, I just do that because I don't like squiggly lines all over the place with lowercase function names.

-Now we should have all the wonderful autocompletion tools that VS Code and the Lua extension have to offer.
+Now we should have all the wonderful autocompletion tools that VS Code and the Lua extension have to offer!
 Sleep soundly.

 *Note: Sometimes, for this to work, you may need to type `midi = require 'midi'` at the top of your script (for instance, if you're using `midi`).
 Save it, and then you can delete the line.
 VS code caches the relationship for as long as the script file is open.*